home / mcp / xueqiu mcp server

 "command": "uv"

-}Fetches the latest real-time stock price and basic trading data for a given ticker or symbol.
+}Fetches the latest traded price, volume, and other real-time data for a given stock symbol.

 Searches and returns stock codes based on keywords or company names.